 • LIRIL-authored content is attributed and verifiable.
 Where LIRIL drafted a letter body (R3, R4, R5 campaigns — climate ECCC, CSC PBO, procurement PSPC, central banking OSFI), the consultation record with the exact prompt and response is committed at data/liril_consultation_r{N}.json — self-sha256 anchored.

 • Hallucination testing is documented.
 9/9 fact-retrieval probes verified correct (Bill C-7 year, Phoenix launch year, MCC name, MAID year, Pi to 4 decimals, etc.).
 R6 triple-rejection documents the known failure mode for long-form generation.
-See LIRIL Live for the current probe score.
+See for the current probe score.

 How to verify independently